 Ph.D., Albert Einstein College of Medicine, Bronx, New York

-Christopher F. Basler obtained his PhD from Albert Einstein College of Medicine in 1995.
-He became Professor of Microbiology at Icahn School of Medicine at Mount Sinai in New York City in 2013.
+Christopher F. Basler is the director of the Center for Microbial Pathogenesis.
+Basler obtained his Ph.D. from Albert Einstein College of Medicine in 1995.
+He became professor of microbiology at Icahn School of Medicine at Mount Sinai in New York City in 2013.
 He was elected Fellow of the American Academy of Microbiology in 2014.
 His major research interests are immune evasion and replication mechanisms of filoviruses and other emerging RNA viruses.
 Notable achievements include the identification and characterization of Ebola virus and Marburg virus interferon antagonist proteins.

 Because filoviruses are zoonotic pathogens that likely use bats as reservoir host, we are also characterizing filovirus-bat interactions, with an emphasis on innate immune responses.
 By defining the similarities and differences in human versus bat interactions with these viruses, we hope to shed light on critical determinants of viral pathogenesis.
 We expect that these approaches will also teach us lessons about other zoonotic viral diseases.